jimmy-little/jimmy-little.github.io/_posts/blog/2016-08-18-search-engine-bias-in-politics.md

 I don't see it.
 I see individuals expecting a result and not seeing what they want to see.
 But I could be wrong, this was in no way scientific.

-If you are seeing it, [tweet me some screenshots](https://twitter.com/jimmylittle), I'd love to see it.
+If you are seeing it, [tweet me some screenshots](https://twitter.com/jimmylittle), and hashtag it #SearchBias.
+I'd love to see it.